TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Experimental details

 \subsection{Statistics of synthetic and real-world benchmarks}

 \textbf{Synthetic evaluation datasets}.
 To assess the generalization ability of \ours{} on unseen data drawn from the same distribution families as the pretraining data, we construct a held-out synthetic benchmark, constructed by setting a different random seed.
 Following the two classes of priors introduced in Sec.~\ref{sec:prior_data}, we refer to them as the \emph{GMM prior} and the \emph{ZEUS prior}.
-For each prior family, we randomly generate 25 synthetic datasets.
+The benchmark contains 25 synthetic datasets generated from the GMM prior and 24 synthetic datasets generated from the ZEUS prior.
 Detailed statistics of these evaluation datasets are reported in Tab.~\ref{tab:synthetic_stats_gmm} (GMM prior) and Tab.~\ref{tab:synthetic_stats_zeus} (ZEUS prior).
 In both tables, the \texttt{ID} column provides a reference index for each synthetic dataset.

 \textbf{Real-world benchmark.} We construct a real-world tabular clustering benchmark by aggregating datasets from several widely used sources: OpenML-CC18~\citep{openmlsuite}, TabArena~\citep{erickson2025tabarena}, the AutoML benchmark suite~\citep{automl}, the ZEUS evaluation dataset group, and a curated UCI clustering collection~\citep{milaan9_clustering_datasets}.
 Tab.~\ref{tab:openml_stats} and Tab.~\ref{tab:uci_stats} report dataset-level statistics and identifiers.
 The OpenML table lists datasets by OpenML ID, while the UCI table follows the original dataset names.
 For each dataset, we report the number of instances, the counts of numerical and categorical features, the total feature dimensionality (numerical + categorical), and the number of clusters.